 What are the MEXT Scholarship PGP Programs?

-PGP programs refer to specific degree programs that have been approved by MEXT to have a guaranteed number of slots available each year for three years.
-These programs can be very narrowly defined, for example, there might be a PGP program at a particular university for Master’s Degree students from Malaysia or Thailand in Health Sciences who are studying in English.
-Clearly, that means that very few applicants meet the eligibility requirements for the program, so those who do will face much less competition and have a significantly higher chance of success.
+PGP programs refer to specific degree programs that MEXT has approved to have a guaranteed number of slots available each year for three years.
+These programs can be very narrowly defined.
+For example, there might be a PGP program for Master’s Degree students from Malaysia or Thailand in Health Sciences who are studying in English.
+Since these programs have restrictive eligibility requirements (low number of applicants) and a pre-approved number of slots (high supply), that means that competition is much lower and it is easier to be selected for the scholarship.

 How to Find PGP Programs

 PGP programs are pre-approved by MEXT to have a certain number of scholarship places available each year for a period of three years.
-So, for the 2021/2022 application cycle, programs approved in 2019, 2020, and those that will be approved in 2021 will be available.
+So, for the 2023/2024 application cycle, programs approved in 2021, 2022, and 2023 are available.

 You can find the PGP program information at the links below (all PDFs on MEXT’s website):